• Skip to primary navigation

 For this, you will need graham crackers broken into two equal-sized square halves and cracker-sized chunks of milk chocolate.

-Lay out chocolate on the graham crackers and sandwich the marshmallow from both ends.
+Lay out the chocolate on the graham crackers and sandwich the marshmallow from both ends.

 You can try creative s’more variations using peanut butter cups and cookies instead of graham crackers.

-White or dark chocolate, reese’s cup, raspberry jam, tahini, and peanut butter are some swamps and additions to different s’more recipes.
+White or dark chocolate, reese’s cup, raspberry jam, tahini, and peanut butter are some swaps and additions to different s’more recipes.

 4. Campfire Charades or Pictionary